YazanSneneh/reading-notes-201/README.md

 # Reading Notes
-*This website including reading notes classes for software development courses 201, 301 and 401.*
+* *This website including reading notes classes for software development courses 102, 201, 301 and 401.*
+* It also contain reads on general topics in the field.
+* **Important Note:** the 102 part is included but not in linked: if you want to visit these reads go to following link, go to [ 102 reads](https://github.com/YazanSneneh/reading-notes).
 **For example:**
  When I read class note I will summarize what the read all about then add it to the table of content in this page.
    * read note.